release-it/keep-a-changelog/README.md

 This [release-it plugin](https://github.com/release-it/release-it/blob/master/docs/plugins.md) maintains your CHANGELOG.md file according to the [Keep A Changelog](https://keepachangelog.com/) standards.

+It updates the changelog automatically by:

+- replacing the `## [Unreleased]` header with the current version and release date.
+- [optionally] adding a new `## [Unreleased]` header as preparation for future changes.

+It does not automatically populate the changelog with commit messages from the git history!

 The idea and initial implementation comes [from @eMarek](https://github.com/release-it/release-it/issues/662).

 ```